bcgov/action-builder-ghcr/README.md

 # Security Features

 This action provides two key security features: Container Attestations and Software Bill of Materials (SBOM) generation.
-Additionally, it leverages the `docker/metadata-action` for best-practice container image tagging and labeling.
+Additionally, it uses the `docker/metadata-action` for best-practice container image tagging and labeling.

 ## Container Metadata and Labeling